 There are a lot of legal issues that are important when looking at DUI cases.
 Georgia's legal system is like a maze, and you should have legal representation who knows the correct route to take and why it should be considered.
 To use the alternative can make for a very hard lesson to learn.

-At the Law Offices of Richard Lawson, our Butts County DUI Attorneys assist those that have been arrested for DUI and DUI related offenses in Butts County and throughout Georgia.
+At Lawson and Berry, our Butts County DUI Attorneys assist those that have been arrested for DUI and DUI related offenses in Butts County and throughout Georgia.

 USE YOUR RIGHT TO REMAIN SILENT